-As well, animals have a special place in the lives of Indigenous people.
+Animals have a special place in the lives of Indigenous people.
 Many of them have a specific totemic relationship and are considered significant.
 Respecting all wildlife ensures that you are respecting Indigenous culture at the same time.

 We know that animals respond to people in different ways.
 Some species adapt readily to humans in their domain, resume their normal behaviours and may have become "habituated."
 Other animals flee from humans, abandoning their young or critical habitat.
-Still others are attracted and endangered by human food and rubbish.
+Still others are attracted and endangered by human food and rubbish, or may become aggressive.